All official European Union website addresses are in the europa.eu domain.

 6,288

-water bodies in European rivers and lakes were monitored for
+water bodies in rivers and lakes were monitored for

 You can explore and interact with the expert map to dive into data across different years, countries and pesticides.